Full-Moon Party: Accolades

-TVLine named Sam Rockwell as a honorable mention for the "Performer of the Week" for the week of March 22, 2025, for his performance in the episode.
+TVLine named Sam Rockwell as an honorable mention for the "Performer of the Week" for the week of March 22, 2025, for his performance in the episode.
 The site wrote, "Has anyone ever done more with less screen time than Sam Rockwell did on The White Lotus this week?
 The Oscar winner made a surprise cameo as Rick's pal Frank, who met up with Rick in Bangkok — and shared just about the wildest sex story we've ever heard, revealing that his sex addiction led to him dressing up like an Asian girl and having sex with men, all in the pursuit of a satisfaction that lasts.
 Rockwell's face didn't betray a hint of irony as Frank unspooled his bizarre tale while sipping chamomile tea, cloaking each word with a serenity that only comes from pushing desire to the absolute limit.
 It was a virtuoso monologue that topped anything we've seen from The White Lotus yet — and that's saying something — and with his hilariously nonchalant delivery, Rockwell made the most out of every minute."

 Response from Duke University

-Officials at Duke University raised objections to Timothy Ratliff’s wearing of a shirt with the school’s name on it as he puts a gun to his head to attempt suicide, stating that “prominently wearing apparel bearing Duke’s federally registered trademarks creates confusion and mistakenly suggests an endorsement or affiliation where none exists.”
+Officials at Duke University raised objections to Timothy Ratliff's wearing of a shirt with the school's name on it as he puts a gun to his head to attempt suicide, stating that “prominently wearing apparel bearing Duke’s federally registered trademarks creates confusion and mistakenly suggests an endorsement or affiliation where none exists.”
 A trademark expert told Front Office Sports that Duke was creating a Streisand effect situation in addressing the scene.
-Indeed, the scene would gain popularity on social media a few weeks later after Duke’s men’s basketball team suffered a stunning defeat in the NCAA Final Four.
+Indeed, the scene would gain popularity on social media a few weeks later after Duke's men's basketball team suffered a stunning defeat in the NCAA Final Four.